Management of fever in sickle cell disease

 - The University of Texas Southwestern Medical Center

-Fever is a common presenting symptom in many manifestations of sickle cell disease (SCD).
+Fever is a common presenting symptom for many manifestations of sickle cell disease (SCD).
 In particular, fever is frequently the first indication of serious and life-threatening bacterial infections.
 While commonly discussed in pediatric care, this is a problem throughout the lifespan.
-Fever is also present in other serious SCD-associated conditions, such as acute chest syndrome or vasoocclusive crisis.
+Fever is also present in other serious SCD-associated conditions such as acute chest syndrome or vasoocclusive pain episodes.
 As a result, patients with SCD and fever should be evaluated and treated promptly to avoid significant morbidity and mortality.

-Although patients with sickle cell anemia (hemoglobin SS; HbSS) and the closely related sickle cell-β0 thalassemia (HbS-β0 thalassemia) are at highest risk of bacteremia because of their predictable early loss of splenic function, many centers evaluate patients with the variant hemoglobinopathies sickle-hemoglobin C disease (HbSC) and sickle cell-β+ thalassemia (HbS-β+ thalassemia) in a similar fashion when a predetermined level of fever develops.
+Although patients with sickle cell anemia (hemoglobin SS; HbSS) and the closely related sickle cell-β0 thalassemia (HbS-β0 thalassemia) are at highest risk of bacteremia because of their predictable early loss of splenic function, many centers evaluate patients with the variant hemoglobinopathies such as sickle-hemoglobin C disease (HbSC) and sickle cell-β+ thalassemia (HbS-β+ thalassemia) in a similar fashion when a predetermined level of fever develops.
 Splenic dysfunction worsens with age in patients with all genotypes, and all adults with SCD and fever should be evaluated promptly according to similar guidelines.

 The management of the patient with SCD and fever will be reviewed here.
 Overviews of the other clinical manifestations and their management in patients with SCD are presented separately.
 (See "Overview of the clinical manifestations of sickle cell disease" and "Overview of the management and prognosis of sickle cell disease".)